 The conversion of rental housing to condominiums provides a risk to the affordability of Oakland's housing stock.
 The City recently amended its condominium conversion regulations to require replacement rental housing for the conversion of two or more housing units, to remove the provision allowing the generation of conversion rights when the units are offered as rental units for seven or more years, to acknowledge the applicability of the Oakland Just Cause for Eviction Ordinance and the Oakland Rent Adjustment Ordinance, and to afford greater rights and protections to existing tenants.
 The City will strictly enforce these recently adopted regulations to preserve Oakland's rental housing supply.

-Potential Funding Source: Permit fees

-Objectives: Continue to enforce condominium conversion regulations to preserve rental housing supply and prevent displacement.
+Responsible Party: Oakland Planning & Building Department Potential Funding Source: General Plan Surcharge and permit fees Timeframe: Ongoing, 2023-2031 Objectives: Continue to enforce condominium conversion regulations to preserve rental housing supply and prevent displacement.